-How Abandonment Shows Up in Adulthood: And Why Insight Alone Doesn’t Set You Free
+How Abandonment Shows Up in Adulthood and Why Insight Alone Doesn’t Set You Free

-Below are some of the most common ways abandonment organises adult life.
+Below are some common ways abandonment can organise adult life.
+You may recognise one or several.

 Interior of a trashed and abandoned house, symbolising emotional abandonment and neglect